camba1/learningHubWeb/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Running with Docker

+The dockerfile command to start the application includes 2 environment variables currently set:
+- BODY_SIZE_LIMIT dictates the max size of the body of an http request (included uploaded files)
+- ORIGIN indicates the address from which the application is run.
+This is needed if the app is running via HTTP vs HTTPS